mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "It's hard to miss."

-"Set is from Holragi, and she told me that they have these coils on some of the trees there.
+"Set is from Holragi.
+She told me once that they have these coils on some of the trees there.
 She wanted me to figure out what they're for."

 Kip's interest suddenly grew, as he had almost forgotten about Fajro and Holragi in all of the chaos.
 "Did you figure it out?"